-Since the city’s schools and daycare centers were closed in March 2020, working New York parents have faced an often-impossible balancing act: performing their job responsibilities while simultaneously caring for and overseeing the “distance learning” of their homebound children.
-As Mayor DeBlasio has confirmed, New York City public schools will not be fully reopening for in-person classes this Fall.
-While from a public health standpoint a sensible (if not obvious) decision, for many working parents, this is less than welcome news.
+Since the city’s schools and daycare centers were closed in March 2020 due to COVID-19, working New York parents have faced an often-impossible balancing act: performing their job responsibilities while simultaneously caring for and overseeing the “distance learning” of their homebound children.
+This has led to caregiver discrimination in New York, discrimination based on your responsibility to care for children or family members.
+Even though schools have reopened, many retain a new system where students attend classes through a combination of online learning and in-school teaching.

-Making matters worse, given the layoffs and furloughs caused by the pandemic, New Yorkers with caregiving responsibilities who are lucky enough still to be employed are wondering if and when the axe will fall, and what this familial status discrimination in New York means for their families.
-(COVID-19’s toll on the labor market has been well-documented: in the New York City area alone the unemployment rate jumped from 3.8% in May 2019 to a whopping 18.2% in May of this year.)
+Making matters worse, given the layoffs and furloughs caused by the COVID-19 pandemic, New Yorkers with caregiving responsibilities who are lucky enough still to be employed are wondering if and when the axe will fall, and what this familial status discrimination in New York means for their families.
+The toll of COVID-19 on the labor market has been well-documented.
+In the New York City area alone, the unemployment rate jumped from 3.8% in May 2019 to a whopping 18.2% in May 2020.

-This Article discusses the laws that protect employees from familial responsibilities discrimination (“FRD”) at the federal, state, and city level.
+This article discusses the laws that protect employees from family responsibilities discrimination (“FRD”) at the federal, state, and city levels.
 Part I provides an overview of FRD.
 Part II continues by considering FRD in the era of COVID-19.

 In recent years, the New York State Human Rights Law (“NYSHRL”) and the New York City Human Rights Law (“NYCHRL”) were amended to add protections against workplace discrimination on the basis of familial status (styled “caregiver status” under the NYCHRL).
 See N.Y.
 Exec.
 Law. § 296(1)(a); N.Y.C.
 Admin.
 Code § 8-107(1)(a).
-Designed to guard against the stereotype that employees with family responsibilities are less committed to their careers than those who lack such responsibilities, these laws prohibit employers from taking adverse actions against their employees on the basis of that stereotype.
+They are designed to guard against the stereotype that employees with family responsibilities are less committed to their careers than those who lack such responsibilities.
+These laws prohibit employers from taking adverse actions against their employees on the basis of familial status discrimination in New York.

 Notably, neither law requires that employers accommodate their employees’ caregiving responsibilities.
 In other words, employers are not required to allow employees to work reduced hours, go on flex-time, or work remotely simply because they have caregiving responsibilities.
-However, the laws do prohibit employers denying employees with caregiving responsibilities access to and/or use of benefits (such as teleworking under a company’s remote work policy) that normally offered to their other employees.
+However, the laws do prohibit employers from denying employees with caregiving responsibilities access to and/or use of benefits –such as teleworking under a company’s remote work policy– that are normally offered to their other employees.

 FRD is also prohibited under federal law.
 Although the relevant federal anti-discrimination laws do not expressly identify FRD as a prohibited form of discrimination, courts have determined that it is a form of unlawful gender discrimination.
 Back v.
 Hastings on Hudson Union Free Sch.
 Dist., 365 F.3d 107 (2d Cir.
 2004), is illustrative.

-Plaintiff brought suit against the school district, the district director of personnel, and the school principal under 42 U.S.C. § 1983, alleging that the reason she was denied tenure (and her employment thus terminated) was because defendants believed that she could not be both a mother and a devoted employee.
+The plaintiff brought suit against the school district, the district director of personnel, and the school principal under 42 U.S.C. § 1983, alleging that the reason she was denied tenure –and her employment thus terminated– was that the defendants believed that she could not be both a mother and a devoted employee.

-Reversing the district court’s grant of summary judgment for defendants, the Second Circuit determined that the familial responsibilities discrimination alleged by plaintiff was a form of illegal gender stereotyping.
+Reversing the district court’s grant of summary judgment for the defendants, the Second Circuit determined that the family responsibilities discrimination alleged by the plaintiff was a form of illegal gender stereotyping.
 Id. at 117 – 121.
 Relying on the Supreme Court’s decision in Price Waterhouse v.
-Hopkins, 490 U.S. 228 (1989) (holding that the failure to conform to gender stereotypes is a form of gender discrimination), the court found that the principle of Price Waterhouse “applies as much to the supposition that a woman will conform to a gender stereotype (and therefore will not, for example, be dedicated to her job), as to the supposition that a woman is unqualified for a position because she does not conform to a gender stereotype.”
+Hopkins, 490 U.S. 228 (1989), holding that the failure to conform to gender stereotypes is a form of gender discrimination, the court found that the principal of Price Waterhouse “applies as much to the supposition that a woman will conform to a gender stereotype (and therefore will not, for example, be dedicated to her job), as to the supposition that a woman is unqualified for a position because she does not conform to a gender stereotype.”
 Id. at 119.

 For a host of reasons – including, sadly, the politicization of the virus caused by this Administration’s ill-prepared, ill-conceived response to it – it appears that our battle with COVID-19 will rage on indefinitely.
-And though as of the date of this Article new cases are down in New York State, it is impossible to know for how long that trend will continue.
+And though as of the date of this article, new cases are down in New York State, it is impossible to know for how long that trend will continue.
 It is therefore likely that working New Yorkers will continue having to balance their job and caregiving responsibilities in this difficult environment for the foreseeable future.
 This keeps caregiver discrimination in New York a looming reality that we can’t ignore.

-With that in mind, as a leading employment discrimination lawyer, we advise working New Yorkers should be advised of the following:
+With that in mind, as a leading employment discrimination lawyer, we advise working New Yorkers of the following:

 - An employer cannot refuse to hire you because you have a family and/or caregiving responsibilities (familial status discrimination in New York);

 - Your employer cannot consider your family responsibilities in deciding who to terminate or furlough;